top of page

 ''Be Responsible'': Forest Officer Shares Clip Of Tiger Inspecting Plastic Bag, Expresses Concern

 From ocean depths to mountain peaks, humans have littered the planet with tiny shards of plastic.
-Plastic particles have infiltrated even the most remote and seemingly-pristine regions of the planet, even forests.
-As a result, wild animals often end up chewing discarded plastic which endangers their health.
-Now, a similar video has surfaced on Twitter showing a tiger sniffing and inspecting a plastic bag that is seemingly left behind by a tourist.
+Plastic particles have infiltrated even the most remote and seemingly pristine regions of the earth, even forests.
+As a result, wild animals often end up chewing discarded plastic, which endangers their health.
+A similar video has surfaced on Twitter showing a tiger sniffing and inspecting a plastic bag that a tourist seemingly leaves behind.

 A fourth added, ''Plastic bags are very hazardous for wild animals.
 Tourists must maintain strict discipline in this regard.''